Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: This is a new venture for us.
 So we recently started to offer raised text and embossed seals.
 The process we use is an additive process where we build up layers on the final document until you can rub your finger over it and immediately you know it’s raised off the paper.
 It’s super cool.

-MELISSA: Yes, you are correct, many real diplomas do have this feature.
+MELISSA: It is.
+Many real diplomas do have this feature.
 The downside is that it's very time consuming to print.
 We don’t recommend it for most buyers and I would argue less than 10% actually need it on their document but some buyers have demand it so we’re trying to accommodate their demands.

 MELISSA: Those diplomas, the ones that are raised, are just taking the exceptional quality we put out to another level.
 I remember the first time we started to do production runs of custom printed diplomas with the raised print effects, a few jaws dropped during the staff meeting.
 Krystal, who I mentioned previously worked for a competing supplier, said something like, “There is no way my last job could have pulled that off.